MicrosoftDocs/powerquery-docs/powerquery-docs/share-query.md

 >[!Note]
 > The copy feature is currently not available in Power Query Online instances.

-To paste the query from your clipboard simply go to the queries pane and rightclick on any empty space in it.
+To paste the query from your clipboard simply go to the queries pane and right-click on any empty space in it.
 From the menu, select the Paste option.

 ![Paste query on queries pane](images/me-share-query-paste.png)